-Eligible Applicants, Projects, and Phases Eligible Applicants Any MPO member agency, including transit agencies, cities, towns, counties, and regional planning organizations such as the Triangle J Council of Governments, may apply for funding through the Regional Flexible Funding Program.
-Project and Phase Eligibility According to State Transportation Investments (STI) Law, no less than 90 percent of state transportation funding is used to support highway projects.
-In keeping with the MPO's goals, funding priority will be given to projects in the adopted DCHC Metropolitan Transportation Plan in the following categories and not for roadway projects: Public transit; Bicycle and pedestrian facilities; Transportation System Management, Transportation Demand Management, Intelligent Transportation Systems; Meets federal funding requirements; project eligibility based on previous policy.
-Five-year transition period This will be communicated to the MPO Board during the process, but these steps will occur separately from the uP UPA Response No, regional planning studies should be requested through the RFF Q/C 4: All phases of a project need to follow the federal process if you to of a project.
-Federal funds should be used on more expensive projects Recommend funding for design.
+Five-vear transition period o This will be communicated to the MPO Board during the Federal Funding Policy approval process, but these steps will occur separately from the update of the policy Q/C 3: Can an entity apply for unlimited amount of funding from the UPWP?
+LPA Response No, regional planning studies should be requested through the UPWP process.
+Agencies may apply for funding for local area and feasibility studies through the RFF program.
+Q/C 4: All phases of a project need to follow the federal process if you use federal funding for even one part of a project.
+Federal funds should be used on more expensive projects and on all stages of those projects.
+Recommend funding for design.
 Feasibility studies are different.
-Fund of a project.
-Federal funds should be used on more expensive projects Recommend funding for design.
-Feasibility studies are different.
-Fund of funding.
+Fund design, ROW, and CON with federal funding.
 Justifies time and effort involved.
-Large projects, even in one ju MPO [regional] importance.
-LPA Response Agreed, design, ROW, and CON will be prioritized for RFF Q/C 5: How are we defining regional and local?
-LPA Response: We will use the 2045 MTP's definition of "regionally significant projects provide access to and from the region, and the MPOs, so the two classification systems are significantly differer significant designation includes interstate highways, U.S. highways, fre roads that are the primary road in a corridor.
-Rail transit facilities, which are considered regionally significant."
-A list of regionally significant bicycle and pedestrian routes is included if three at 20%, the next three require 30% and so on).
-Or maybe some k if a certain number of projects exceed minimum local match.
-Q/C 6: Suggest requiring larger local matches after a certain number of three at 20%, the next three require 30% and so on).
-Or maybe some k if a certain number of projects exceed minimum local match.
-LPA Response: We do not want to incentivize overmatching.
-We want leveraging federal funds.
-A 20% local match will be the default unless of federal funding program. < --- -- -- ne Federal Funding Policy approval e update of the policy e UPWP process.
-Agencies may apply FF program.
+Large projects, even in one jurisdiction, should be considered of MPO [regional] importance.
+LPA Response - Agreed, design, ROW, and CON will be prioritized for RFF Q/C 5: How are we defining regional and local?
+LPA Response: We will use the 2045 MTP's definition of "regionally significant": "Regionally Significant projects provide access to and from the region, or to major destinations in the region.
+The FHWA functional classifications serve a different purpose than the local functional classification used by the MPOs, so the two classification systems are significantly different.
+Generally, the regionally significant designation includes interstate highways, U.S. highways, freeways, and North Carolina signed roads that are the primary road in a corridor.
+Rail transit facilities, which are described in a separate section, are considered regionally significant."
+A list of regionally significant bicycle and pedestrian routes is included in the 2045 MTP.
+Eligible Applicants, Projects, and Phases Meets federal funding Q/C 6: Suggest requiring larger local matches after a certain number of active projects. (i.e. everyone gets requirements; project three at 20%, the next three require 30% and so on).
+Or maybe some kind of bonus - get an extra submittal eligibility based on if a certain number of projects exceed minimum local match.
+Eligible Applicants Any MPO member agency, including transit agencies, cities, towns, LPA Response: We do not want to incentivize overmatching.
+We want to make sure we are efficiently previous policy. counties, and regional planning organizations such as the Triangle J leveraging federal funds.
+A 20% local match will be the default unless otherwise noted by a particular federal funding program.
+Council of Governments, may apply for funding through the Regional Flexible Funding Program.
+Q/C 7: Why are transit vehicles excluded from receiving funds?
+LPA Reponses: This exclusion has been removed.
+RFF can be used to purchase transit vehicles.
+Project and Phase Eligibility According to State Transportation Investments (STI) Law, no less than 90 percent of state transportation funding is used to support highway projects.
+In keeping with the MPO's goals, funding priority will be given to projects in the adopted DCHC Metropolitan Transportation Plan in the following categories and not for roadway projects: Public transit; Bicycle and pedestrian facilities; Transportation System Management, Transportation Demand Management, Intelligent Transportation Systems;